lizmcarey/personal-blog/content/blog/2019-01-03-2018-recap-books-i-read.md

   - books
 description: Books I read in 2018
 meta_img: /images/image.jpg
-#draft: true
+draft: true
 ---

 # Books I read in 2018

-This year, I read x number of books.
-Below is a rank order of my preferred
+Here's a list of books I read in 2018 in no particular order.
+Ratings are out of 5 stars.

-Less (Winner of the Pulitzer Prize): A Novel
+ - Less (Winner of the Pulitzer Prize): A Novel
 **By Andrew Sean Greer**
 :star: :star: :star: :star:

-How to Change Your Mind
+- How to Change Your Mind
 **By Michael Pollan**
+:star: :star: :star:
+I "read" this one via an audiobook.
+It was fun to have it narrated by Michael Pollan due to his natural cadence and rhythm in reading.

-Call Me by Your Name: A Novel
+- Call Me by Your Name: A Novel
 **By André Aciman**
+:star: :star: :star: :star:
+_I picked up this book after watching the film._

-Sourdough: A novel
+- Sourdough: A novel
 **By Robin Sloan**
+:star: :star: :star:
+Cute and original, and fun to read if you're from San Francisco: plenty of references to local neighborhoods and the pains of working in tech.

-But What if We're Wrong?: Thinking About the Present As If it Were the Past
+- But What if We're Wrong?: Thinking About the Present As If it Were the Past
 **By Chuck Kosterman**

-The Wind-Up Bird Chronicle: A Novel
+- The Wind-Up Bird Chronicle: A Novel
 **By Haruki Murakami**

-Hillbilly Elegy: A Memoir of a Family and Culture in Crisis
+- Hillbilly Elegy: A Memoir of a Family and Culture in Crisis
 **By J.D.
 Vance**

-Vacationland: True Stories from Painful Beaches
+- Vacationland: True Stories from Painful Beaches
 **By John Hodgeman**